stencila/stencila/docs/languages/py/README.md

 The input for this cell is `x`, the output is empty (`null`) and the value is 2 (`math.sqrt(4)`).

-If you want to caputure the output and be able to refer back to it in the future you need to modify the cell as follows:
+If you want to capture the output and be able to refer back to it in the future you need to modify the cell as follows:

 ```{python}